 BLaST Intermediate Unit #17 - BLaST Intermediate Unit #17 serves Bradford, Lycoming, Sullivan and Tioga counties.
 BLaST Intermediate Unit #17 assists regional schools with their charge to educate special needs children and provides speech, hearing, psychological and vision services.
 The members are comprised of the 19 school districts within Bradford, Lycoming, Sullivan and Tioga counties.
 The Board of Directors has oversight responsibility to provide financial interdependency, designate governing authority and the selection of management.
 The Board of Directors is comprised of one director from each of the nineteen member districts.
-Included in the District's accounts payable is \$154,886 owed to BLaST Intermediate Unit #17 as of June 30, 2016.
+The District's payments to BLaST amounted to \$550,411 for the year ended June 30, 2017.